FlKo/CherryBuilder/README.md

 also the reason why each invocation of _Ctags_ is done by running it's compiled executable: To comply with it's GPL licensing terms while keeping me the possibility of monetizing CherryBuilder.

+You can also take a look at [this explanation video on YouTube](https://www.youtube.com/watch?v=SsiCn9NCC0o) I made for some promotional aspects.

-The sources and compiled binaries of the version of _Universal Ctags_ used with CherryBuilder are also available in this respository.
+The sources and compiled binaries of the version of _Universal Ctags_ used with CherryBuilder are also available in this repository.

 For various reasons, I can't and will not pursue this project any further and therefore release it in it's current **unfinished** state under the MIT license for everyone interested in it.